A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: The Algorithm, Estimation, and Testing

 \subsection{The Algorithm}

-The first $t_0 \geq p$ subjects (where $t_0$ is a design tuning parameter) are randomized as in the Bernoulli Trial and the collecion of these $t_0$ subjects initializes the set we call the \qu{reservoir}.
-For $t > t_0$, we attempt to match each new entrant $\x_t$ to a subject in the reservoir (as long as the reservoir is non-empty).
-KK14 performs this matching by first calculating the scaled Mahalanobis distance metric between the new subject and all reservoir subjects as
+The first $t_0 \geq p$ subjects (where $t_0$ is a tuning hyperparameter) are randomized as in the Bernoulli Trial and the collecion of these $t_0$ subjects initializes the set we call the \qu{reservoir} (see lines 2-3 of Algorithm~\ref{alg:matching}).
+For each subject that enters later than $t_0$ we attempt to match to a subject in the reservoir (lines 4-15).
+If the reservoir is empty, they are randomized as in the Bernoulli trial (line 2).

+Our design exploits the previous responses $y_1, \ldots y_{t-1}$ to estimate importance of each of the $p$ covariates which are normalized into weights $\bv{\alpha} := \bracks{\alpha_1, \ldots, \alpha_p}^\top$ where $\alpha_1 + \ldots + \alpha_p = 1$ (line 5 of Algorithm~\ref{alg:matching}).
+There are many means of defining importance scores of covariates.
+A naive procedure computes $R^2_j$ for every univariate least squares regression of the historical responses on the historical values of the $j$th covariate and then normalizes by their sum, i.e. $\alpha_j := R^2_j / \sum_{k=1}^p R^2_k$.
+The $R^2$ metric is a unitless metric of explanatory importance to the response and hence a reasonable determinant of covariate importance (absolute linear coefficient estimates after standardization would be a similar approach).
+This procedure, although naive, provides good performance (when employed in simulations we will present in Section~\ref{sec:simulations}).
+However, it double-counts when covariates are collinear and we discuss a second-order improvement in this setting in Section~\ref{subsec:collinear_covariates}.

+Matching subjects requires specification of a distance function that gauges proximity of a new entrant subject $\x_t$ and a reservoir subject $\x_r$ using $\bv{\alpha}$.
+There are many such distance functions that can be employed.
+We choose a covariate-weighted Euclidean distance metric,